Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 Or you know, you can do def x instead of assigning to a constant to prevent getting warnings about already initialized constants.

-You cannot access class variables (@@foo) from Ractors at all, but you can read (but not write) instance variables on classes/modules if they're shareable (which in the end is practically the same thing).
+You cannot access class variables (@@foo) from Ractors at all, but you can read (but not write) instance variables on classes/

 class Pool